 With over 660 million registered professionals, LinkedIn is the largest resource for B2B marketers.
 If you aren’t on the platform or haven’t been using it to its full potential, it’s time that you start.
 The right LinkedIn marketing strategy can work wonders for your personal brand and your business.
-Below, we will discuss the best ways to improve your LinkedIn marketing efforts.
+Below, we will discuss the best ways to improve your LinkedIn for small business marketing.

 Optimize your profile